bestwebsoft/smtp-wordpress-plugin/readme.txt

 * NEW : The SMTP by BestWebSoft plugin is ready for use.

 == Upgrade Notice ==

+= V1.0.2 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 4.2.2.

 = V1.0.1 =
 Bug with plugin's option when sending email was fixed.
 BWS plugins section was updated.